-Folk The Folk look is sure to be visible on the streets of Leeds this year with students being the ideal wearers of the seventies haute hippy style.
+sundresses, it is a haven for lovers of retro the seventies haute hippy style.
 But don't think Sienna in boring hippy skirt, go for ladylike and sophisticated.
-The dominant Paisley prints; perfect for a neckscarf if you don't fancy the whole look, are generally seen in autumnal colours, combine with Autumn's essential leather and the look is complete.
-Faux fur for the brave only.
-Colour Leeds is and will continue to be a hive of colours.
-Nu-rave scene hit Leeds hard last season, the population of Leeds showed that even the most luminous colours could be sported on any occasion.
+The dominant Paisley prints; perfect for a neckscarf if you don't fancy the whole look, are generally seen in Colour of colours.
+Nu-rave scene hit Leeds hard last occasion.
 But don't go for the same thing again; Bold tones have marked numerous catwalks in the past and will continue to make an impact for seasons to come, however, what separates this season is the way in which we are to wear the designs.
-The designs revolve around classic shapes, but with the utilisation of the colour, the look gains a modern edge whilst maintaining the elegance associated with that of the classics.
-Think block, jewel colours in rich Autumn hues.
-Boys go for purple, girls for a vivid And then..
+The designs revolve around classic shapes, but with the utilisation of the colour, the look gains a modern edge whilst And then..

 London fashion week?
 Black, black black.
-Take

-notes from Gareth Pugh's

-book and make it work in shiny glamour.
-Goth is back,

-lace is great.
+Take notes from Gareth Pugh's book and make it work in shiny glamour.
+Goth is back, lace is great.
 Time to dust off the LBD.
+Accessories Accessories are massive news.
+Make it massive and excessive; costume jewellery cocktail rings are best.
+Fingerless gloves are very Lagerfeld, but make them lace to hit the Luella gothic girlie trend well.
+Whilst head wear has always been a popular option in the summer time due to all sorts of cases of out of control